-The tayra, also known as the tolomuco, perico ligero, motete, irara, san hol, viejo de monte and high-woods dog, is both a terrestrial and arboreal mustelid, and is found in Central and South America.
-They are genetically close to the Martes genus, and are adapted for a semi-arboreal lifestyle just like true martens.(1)
+The tayra, also known as the tolomuco, perico ligero, motete, irara, san hol, viejo de monte, and high-woods dog, is both a terrestrial and arboreal mustelid, and is found in Central and South America.
+They are genetically close to the Martes genus, and are adapted for a semi-arboreal lifestyle similar to “true” martens.(1)

 The unusually long, monkey-like limbs and the short, wrinkly fur on head and neck distinguishes the Tayra from all other mustelids.
-In colouration, tayras usually have dark brown to black fur; which is relatively uniform across the body, limbs, and tail, except for a yellow or orange spot on the neck.
+In colouration, tayras usually have dark brown to black fur; which is relatively uniform across the body, limbs, and tail, except for a yellow to orange spot on the front of the neck or the back near or around the shoulders.
 Some tayras have pale heads and can either have or lack these spots.
 Albino or yellowish individuals exist, but they are not as common.(2)

-An omnivore, the tayra is fond of juicy fruit, but is also an effective hunter; killing prey up to the size of a small antelope.
-They have relatively poor eyesight and primarily hunt by scent; only giving chase once prey is located, rather than stalking or ambushing.(7) They are known to hunt rodents, small mammals, birds, lizards, and invertebrates; also climbing trees to get fruit and honey.(2)(8)
+An omnivore, the tayra is fond of juicy fruit, but is also an effective hunter.
+They have relatively poor eyesight and primarily hunt by scent; only giving chase once prey is located, rather than stalking or ambushing.(5) They are known to hunt rodents, small mammals, birds, lizards, and invertebrates; also climbing trees to get fruit and honeycomb.(2)(3)

 Possible prospective thinking